Thermodynamics of computations with absolute irreversibility, unidirectional transitions, and stochastic computation times: Introduction

 In Eq.~\eqref{e1}, $\rho_t(x)$ is the probability for the computer to be in state $x$ at time $t$ during the computation, whereas $r(x)$ is an arbitrary \emph{reference} probability distribution.
 On the other hand, $\rho_{t+1}(x)$ and $r'(x)$ correspond to the distributions retrieved applying one iteration of the computer to $\rho_t(x)$ and $r(x)$ respectively.
-As we elaborate later, when the reference distribution minimizes the dissipation in the computer, the quantity~\eqref{e1} can be understood as the {\em intrinsic mismatch cost} of the computation up to time $\T$, which provide us a lower bound on the entropy production incurred by any digital synchronous computer that implements it.
-For standard definitions of mismatch cost see e.g. Refs.~\cite{Kolchinsky17,Wolpert2019,kolchinsky2021dependence,riechers2021initial}.
+In particular, when the reference distribution minimizes the dissipation in the computer, it is called the \textit{prior distribution}, and the associated quantity~\eqref{e1} is known as the {\em mismatch cost} of the computation up to time $\T$.
+This cost provides a lower bound on the entropy production incurred by any digital synchronous computer that implements this dynamics over values of the computational variables $x$, without any precise assumptions about the continuous-time process implementing each successive iteration of the computation \footnote{A version of this result even holds for quantum thermodynamic processes.
+For further discussion of the concept of mismatch cost in stochastic thermodynamics of computation see~\cite{Kolchinsky17,Wolpert2019,kolchinsky2021dependence,riechers2021initial}.}.
+Note that while the distributions $\rho_t$ and $\rho_{t+1}$ are indexed by the iteration number, changing as the computation proceeds, the distributions $r$ and $r'$ are the same for every iteration of the computation.

 Some of our most important results are fluctuation relations and inequalities for the statistics of $\Sigma(\T)$.
-These are three-fold universal: they are valid for all reference distributions; for all stopping rules that halt before $\tau+1$; and for all Markovian computational processes even those with restricted initial conditions and unidirectional transitions.
-As an important example, we derive the following integral fluctuation relation at stopping times
+These are three-fold universal, in that they are valid for all (i) reference distributions $r(x)$ [although we will make specific choices for it to give a concrete thermodynamic meaning to $\Sigma$]; (ii) stopping rules $\T$ that halt before $\tau+1$; (iii) discrete-time Markov chains (DTMCs), even those with restricted initial conditions, and / or with unidirectional transitions, and even DTMCs that are implemented by underlying non-Markovian continuous-time processes.